mariaa-rabelo/cyber-security/README.md

 # Supervised Learning Classifiers Project

 ### Running the program
+To run the code, be sure all necessary packets are installed, include tensorflow.
+It can be installed adding the line ``!pip install tensorflow``.
-To run the code, you can use the Jupyter Notebook, with the Anaconda Python Interpreter.
+You can use the Jupyter Notebook, with the Anaconda Python Interpreter.

 ## Contributors
 - Maria Rabelo up202000130